Frank Sargent (sports executive): Later involvement

 Sargent returned to his previous role as vice-president of the TBAHA from 1947 to 1951, and served as its president again from 1951 to 1953.
 During his involvement, he sought to establish a local senior ice hockey league involving teams from Winnipeg, and saw the Fort William Gardens open in 1951 to host games in the Thunder Bay Senior Hockey League.

 Sargent supported the practice of allowing less-populated districts in the CAHA to add players from other teams for the playoffs, to make them more competitive.
 After the Port Arthur Bruins from the TBAHA won the 1948 Memorial Cup, the more-populated Ontario and Manitoba associations wanted to reverse the practice.
 In a 1950 Memorial Cup playoff series between the Kenora Kinsmen and the Port Arthur Bruins, Sargent awarded the series to Port Arthur after the first two games were won by 10–3 and 12–0 scores.
 In 1952, Sargent helped negotiate an agreement with the NHL for call-ups to be made to professional teams, but not interfere with playoffs in the CAHA.
 A January 15 deadline was agreed to, unless there was an emergency due to injuries.

 Sargent represented the CAHA at 1951 general meeting of the IIHF in Paris, and accompanied the Lethbridge Maple Leafs on their European tour and victory at the 1951 Ice Hockey World Championships.
 He felt the Lethbridge Maple Leafs were the best goodwill ambassadors the Canada could have had, describing them as gentlemanly and well-behaved.
+Also in 1951, he advised the Finnish Ice Hockey Association of Port Arthur native Joe Wirkkunen, who spoke Finnish and could assist as an instructor to expand hockey in Finland.

 Sargent retired from hockey and resigned from the TBAHA on September 12, 1955, after 27 years on the executive.
 He expressed a growing dislike for the physical style of hockey being played, and had hoped to reintroduce rules for less contact and to prevent injuries.
 He also felt that the rising cost of operating a junior team, had decreased the number of teams which could compete at a high level.